eggnaut/euclid/docs/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/eggnaut/AutoAlgebra?style=for-the-badge) ![GitHub contributors](https://img.shields.io/github/contributors/eggnaut/AutoAlgebra?style=for-the-badge)

 ## Features:
 Automatically generates quadratic equations given endpoints and number of equations.
-The endpoints are used to determine the range of a, b, and c (in a quadratic equation).
+The endpoints are used to determine the range of _a_, _b_, and _c_ (in a quadratic equation).

 ## Usage:
 To generate quadratic equations for practice: